Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Introduction

-A notable limitation in previous ML models was both the limited size and diversity of available SEP event datasets and a consistent benchmark set of validation periods to allow cross-model comparisons of performance.
-For example, \citeA{Kasapis2022SW} reported a predictive accuracy of approximately 0.72 using a modest dataset of 65 SEP events, highlighting the critical need for larger, curated datasets spanning recent solar cycles to enable more robust model training and validation. \citeA{Kasapis2022SW} also noted that it was impossible to do a fair comparison between different model types due to a lack of consistent underlying testing and training data.
 The SEPVAL initiative established a collaborative, multi-year benchmark for SEP model validation by compiling and curating a dataset comprised of 33 SEP events and 30 non-event periods, involving model developers, operational stakeholders, and the space weather research community \cite{SEPVAL2023,whitman2024multi}.
 A detailed introduction to the SEPVAL dataset is provided in Section \ref{sec::DataPreprocessing}.
 Building upon the infrastructure developed to support SEPVAL, the CLEAR SEP Benchmark Dataset was created to provide an expanded dataset for scientific analysis and model training.
 In this paper, we use the Operational version of the SEP data product from the CLEAR Center (\url{https://science.nasa.gov/clear/}), compiled through September 2025, including detailed records of solar flares, CMEs, and SHARP magnetic field parameters, along with a rigorously curated catalog of SEP events.
 In this dataset, the particle and detector background were identified and set to zero, leaving non-zero fluxes only during enhanced periods.
 SEP events were identified above background (indicated by an arbitrarily low threshold of 1e-6 pfu) and above multiple operational thresholds (e.g. $>$ 10 MeV $>$ 10 pfu).
-The version of the \texttt{FetchSEP} package used to generate the CLEAR SEP dataset is available at \url{https://github.com/ktindiana/fetchsep/releases/tag/CLEAR_Benchmark_v1.0}.
-This extensive dataset underpins the training of a novel multi-task learning model, \texttt{SEPNET} designed to simultaneously predict SEP event occurrence and continuous flare and CME parameters. \texttt{SEPNET} employs shared neural network layers coupled with task-specific output heads, effectively capturing the latent interdependencies inherent in the three solar eruptive phenomena, flares, CMEs and SEPs.
-By treating flare and CME forecasting as auxiliary objectives, the model leverages these related physical signatures to regularize and enhance the primary task of SEP prediction. \texttt{SEPNET} integrates temporal dynamics through recurrent long short-term memory (LSTM) \cite{Hochreiter1997LSTM} and attention-based transformer \cite{vaswani2023attentionneed} architectures, enabling the exploitation of sequential dependencies in solar observations and, thereby, enhancing predictive capabilities compared to traditional single-task classifiers.
+The version of the \texttt{FetchSEP} package used to generate the CLEAR SEP dataset is available at \citeA{fetchsep}.